Green Alliance (Colombia)

-The Green Alliance (Alianza Verde) is a green political party in Colombia.
+The Green Alliance (Alianza Verde) is a centre-left and green political party in Colombia.
 The party advocates social justice, electoral reform and economic sustainability.
+While the Green Alliance is left-liberal, there are some right-wing/conservative factions (with some of its members being in the leadership of the party) that contrast the progressive faction.
+Both factions were prominently a part of the Senate list led by Luis Garzon.

 The party supports the Colombian peace process and formed the electoral alliance Coalition Colombia with centrist and centre-left parties such as Civic Compromise to present a single presidential candidate, Sergio Fajardo in the 2018 presidential election.

 History

 The party was founded on November 25, 2005, in Bogotá by a group of people headed by Carlos Ramón González Merchan and Elías Pineda.

 2007 regional elections

 For the 28 October 2007 Colombian regional elections to elect department governors, department assembly deputies, mayors and councils and Local Administrative Juntas the party surprisingly won the governorships of Cesar with candidate Cristian Moreno Panezo and Boyacá with candidate José Roso Millán.
 The party also obtained 23 municipal mayors.

 2010 congressional elections

 Three independent former mayors of Bogotá, Luis Eduardo Garzón, Antanas Mockus, and Enrique Peñalosa, formed an alliance to choose an independent candidate for the presidency.
 However, they required a political structure.
 The ad-hoc coalition merged with the Centre Option Green Party, which changed its name to Green Party.
 Following this, the new party joined by many regional politicians.

 Mockus was elected candidate for the presidency in the Green Party's primary elections, held on March 14, 2010.
 On the same day, the party gained five seats in the Senate.
 Independent presidential candidate and former mayor of Medellín, Sergio Fajardo, joined the Mockus campaign soon after and was chosen as the Green Party's vice presidential candidate.